 You will generally find a good selection of restaurants in the main towns offering different choices of cuisine including local Creole and Portuguese specialities.

-There are a couple of venues that offer occasional flim nights in Santa Maria also.
+There are a couple of venues that offer occasional film nights in Santa Maria also.

-May of the bars in the main resort centres offer free Wi-Fi, and regular happy hours usually around 4-6pm.
+Many of the bars in the main resort centres offer free Wi-Fi and regular happy hours usually around 4-6pm.

 The smaller or quieter islands including Boa Vista do not have such a wide selection of dishes and the limited menu may well be what they have prepared on the day.